Montes Haemus

 This range is named after Haemus Mons, an old Thracian name of the Balkan Mountains.
 It appeared on the map of Moon due to Johannes Hevelius.
 But he assigned this name (in the form Mons Æmus) to another feature – remains of the rim of crater Alexander, located on the other side of Mare Serenitatis.
 Later the name moved to the subject of this article.
+Its modern designation was officially adopted by the International Astronomical Union in 1961.
 The same name, but with reversed order of words – Haemus Montes – belongs to one of mountain systems on Io.

 Several rille systems lie along the eastern side of this range.
 The eastern end of the range forms the western terminus of a rille system designated Rimae Plinius.
 100 km farther to the west the craters Menelaus and Auwers are embedded within the range, and to their northeast are the Rimae Menelaus.
 Where the mountain range curves up to the northwest, the cup-shaped crater Sulpicius Gallus lies nearby on the lunar mare.
 Just to the northwest of this crater, and paralleling the mountains, are the Rimae Sulpicius Gallus.

 Several small lakes, formed from basaltic lava, lie along the southwest face of the range.
 From the northwest to the southeast these are Lacus Odii, Lacus Doloris, Lacus Gaudii, and Lacus Hiemalis.
 The Lacus Lenitatis lies farther to the south.